Columbia-class submarine: Common missile compartment

-In December 2008, General Dynamics Electric Boat Corporation was selected to design the Common Missile Compartment that will be used on the Ohio-class successor.
-In 2012, the U.S. Navy announced plans for its SSBN(X) to share a common missile compartment (CMC) design with the Royal Navy's Dreadnought-class ballistic missile submarine.
+In December 2008, General Dynamics Electric Boat Corporation was selected to design the Common Missile Compartment (CMC) that will be used on the Ohio-class successor.
+In 2012, the US Navy announced plans for its SSBN(X) to share a CMC design with the Royal Navy's Dreadnought-class ballistic missile submarine.
 The CMC will house SLBMs in "quad packs".